What is Lent?

-Time wise the season of Lent is the annual 40 days from Ash Wednesday to Easter Sunday when Catholics fast and abstain from meat, pray, give alms, and sacrifice various pleasures for the love of God.
+Time-wise the Lenten season is defined as the annual 40 days from Ash Wednesday to Easter Sunday.
+Catholics fast and abstain from meat, pray, give alms, and sacrifice various pleasures for the love of God.

-Lent is the most profitable time to offer prayers, sacrifices and alms in reparation for the sins in our lives because we join the whole Catholic Church in her wise advice to pray, to do penance, and to gain more graces.
+Lent is the most profitable time to offer prayers, sacrifices and alms in reparation for the sins in our lives because we join the whole Catholic Church in her wise advice to pray, to do penance, and to gain more graces for ourselves and others.

-Eating meat for Lent traditionally meant that Catholics only ate meat once a day with no meat on Ash Wednesday and all the Fridays of Lent, especially Good Friday.
+Eating meat for Lent traditionally meant that Catholics only ate meat once a day with no meat on Ash Wednesday and all the Fridays in Lent, especially Good Friday.
 At the time of this writing and traditionally, it is a mortal sin to eat meat on Ash Wednesday and Good Friday.
 Lent is what helps us remember to mortify ourselves and make sacrifices for others.

-Children can do much of this, yet do check what your diocese asks.
-The specifics depend on your local bishop since there are local matters of circumstance.
+Children can make this sacrifice, yet do check what your diocese asks.
+The specific requirements for Lent depend on your local bishop, since there are local matters of circumstance.
 For instance some bishops allow Catholics to eat meat on St. Patrick's Day when it falls on a Friday in Lent.
 Contact the Chancellor's office in your diocese for the rules in your local Ordo.

 Shrove Tuesday is the day before Ash Wednesday.
 Many Catholics actually prepare for Lent with a celebration.
 In areas of French influence this is called Mardi Gras as in Louisiana.